-Before you add users to your organization's Google domain, check if they have a personal Google Account with the same email address that you plan to use for their managed Google Account.
+Before adding users to your organization, check if they have a personal Google account with the same email address that you're using for their managed Google account.
 Two accounts can’t share the same email address.

 Learn more about conflicting accounts.

 Personal Google accounts that don't use your organization's Google address as the primary or alias email address.
 For example, a personal Gmail account (firstname.lastname@example.org) isn't a conflicting account.

 As a Google Workspace administrator, these are the two options you have for users with a conflicting account:

 - Option 1: Invite your users to transfer or rename their existing account (using a tool in the Google Admin console).

 - Option 2: Require users to rename their existing consumer account and keep this account separate from Google Workspace.

 You use the Transfer tool in the Admin console to:

 - Check whether any users in your organization have existing personal Google accounts that share your organization's email address.

 If no one does, you don't need the tool.
 Instead, go to Options for adding users.